casanave/fetal_health/README.md

 **Proposed Solution** : An Early Detection AI for Pathological Diagnoses Priorotizing recall as the risk of a potentially lethal pregnancy going undetected would result in 1 and/or two deaths, and the risk of a false positive would result in further medical diagnostics.

-I'll be using Cardiotocogram information from CITATION: https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification.

-This data was published in 2000, by Marques de SÃ¡, J.P., Biomedical Engineering Institute, Porto, Portugal.
-Bernardes, J., Faculty of Medicine, University of Porto, Portugal.
-Ayres de Campos, D., Faculty of Medicine, University of Porto, Portugal.
-This is an appropriate data source for this problem/solution because it has a mix of Cardiotocogram information that range from normal to suspected diagnosis to pathological diagnosis.

 **NOTE: Pathological diagnosis in this data does not necessarily mean a lethal prenatal diagnosis, but that is the worst possible case that this data can represent.**

 **My stakeholder: consider the following three stakeholders--**